laurajonathan/IoT_Assignment1/README.md

 # IoT_Assignment1

-This project is intended to read the data from the SenseHat sensor on Raspberry Pi 3 B. Including the basic monitor, report, bluetooth, notification and analytics modules.
+This project is intended to read the data from the SenseHat sensor on Raspberry Pi 3 B which will run automatically via cronjob.
+Including the basic monitor, report, bluetooth, notification and analytics modules.

 ## Getting Started